GoogleCloudPlatform/click-to-deploy/k8s/django/README.md

 # Overview

-NGINX is open source software that you can use as a web server, reverse proxy, cache, load balancer, and for streaming media.
-You can also use NGINX as a proxy server for email (IMAP, POP3, and SMTP), and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.
+Django is a free, open-source and high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Solution runs on UWSGI application server and can be exposed for tcp or http connections.

-To learn more about NGINX, see the [NGINX website](https://www.nginx.com/).
+To learn more about Django, view the [Django website](https://www.djangoproject.com/).

-This application uses NGINX as a web server and is configured to serve only static content.
-Each NGINX Pod is associated with its own PersistentVolume, which is created as a standard persistent disk defined by Google Kubernetes Engine.
+This application uses NGINX as a web server, it is configured to serve static content and as a gateway to a UWSGI deployment along with Django project.

-This application is pre-configured with an SSL certificate.
-While you are installing the application using the steps below, you must replace the certificate with your own valid SSL certificate.
+Django website is automatically created in startup and hosted in a NFS deployment.

 ## About Google Click to Deploy